 Some features generate simply through your content, while others require additional information through structured data.

-Google separates its features into two categories, as they explain below:
+Google separates its features into two categories, as explained below:

 - Content type: Many search features are tied to your page topic.
 For example, if the page has a recipe or a news article, or contains information about an event or a book.
 Google Search results can then apply content-specific features to make your page eligible to appear in a top news stories carousel, a recipe carousel, or an events list.